albacoto/ALBACOTO_GWAS.github.io/README.md

 ```

 We use "--recode A" with "--snp" and "--window" option to get the variants around a specific SNP.
-We will obtain a .raw document from which we can proceed with its analysis in R.
+We will obtain a .raw document from which we can proceed with its analysis in Rstudio.